M66B/FairEmail/FAQ.md

 but links for less usual or less safe protocols like telnet and ftp will not be recognized.
 The regex to recognize links is already *very* complex and adding more protocols will make it only slower and possibly cause errors.

+Note that original messages are shown exactly as they are, which means also that links are not automatically added.

 <br />

 <a name="faq91"></a>